kartik-nighania/ROS_Based_Farm_Robot/Image_mosaicing/README.md

 - this is done in 3 parts

-	- homography
+	- homography:
 	this is done by find the matching features between images

-	- warping
+	- warping:
 	planar surface is taken for warping and the images are modified with their respective homography matrix

-	- blending
+	- blending:
 	the images are added to get the final image.
 Along with this we will try to do multiband image smoothning is done to ensure clear output.